CppKorea/CppCoreGuidelines/Subsections/In - Introduction.md

 The profiles are intended to be used by tools, but also serve as an aid to the human reader.
 We do not limit our comment in the **Enforcement** sections to things we know how to enforce; some comments are mere wishes that might inspire some tool builder.

-<a name ="SS-struct"></a>
-## In.struct: The structure of this document
+## <a name="SS-struct"></a> In.struct: The structure of this document

 Each rule (guideline, suggestion) can have several parts:

 * The rule itself - e.g., **no naked `new`**
 * A rule reference number - e.g., **C.7** (the 7th rule related to classes).
   Since the major sections are not inherently ordered, we use a letter as the first part of a rule reference "number".
   We leave gaps in the numbering to minimize "disruption" when we add or remove rules.
 * **Reason**s (rationales) - because programmers find it hard to follow rules they don't understand
 * **Example**s - because rules are hard to understand in the abstract; can be positive or negative
 * **Alternative**s - for "don't do this" rules